Federal Relief Packages and Funds for Theatre Programs

 Reopening is Coming - and there is help!

 Since March of 2020, there have been funding relief packages earmarked for rebuilding schools by supporting K-12 education.
 But the package passed in 2021, the American Rescue Plan, represents an unprecedented amount of funding for K-12 education and an opportunity for theatre educators.
 It is vital that theatre educators make sure that they get a seat at the table when funds are handed out.
 The American Rescue Plan funds are the third federal relief package since March 2020, however what is so unusual is the size of the funding in this package for K-12 Education.
 This plan will significantly increase your school district’s federal funds; and it is important you be represented when funding is handed out.
+Check out the acceptable spending categories in this blog by Jim Palmarini.

 March 2020 - Cares Act Funds - 13.2 Billion for K-12 Schools